People can wind up their SMSF for many different reasons, including:

 But you should get financial advice about whether having both open at once is the best choice for you.
 And check our pros and cons of SMSFs.

-You can transfer your SMSF to an industry fund or other fund by following the steps in the SMSF wind-up checklist above.
+You can transfer your SMSF to another fund by following the steps in the SMSF wind-up checklist above.

 Find out why so many Australians choose us to grow their super.
 It only takes a few minutes to join online, so you can rest easier.